 Students are asked to call ext 4130 to set up appointments at Health Services.
 By calling for an appointment in advance, you can decrease waiting time and allow adequate time with the appropriate health care provider.
 Walk-in acute care situations and emergencies are given priority attention.
 Health Service hours are Monday - Friday 8AM- 4:30PM during the academic year.
 EMT coverage is available after hours.
 For emergencies call ext.
 5555.

 Franklin Pierce University does not provide health insurance coverage to students.
 With the passing of the Affordable Care Act (ACA), All Individuals are mandated to have a certain level of Health Care Insurance.
 As a result, Students are required to provide Health Services with their insurance information prior to enrolling in course work.
+International students who do not qualify for insurance under the ACA may find resources top-left titled "International Insurance."

 Franklin Pierce Health Services is legally and ethically obligated to protect students' right to privacy.
 Your medical records are strictly confidential.
 No one other than FP Health Services staff has access to your medical records without your prior written permission.
 This restriction includes your parents, faculty and staff or outside agencies.
 Certain communicable diseases need to be reported to the Department of Public Health and you will be informed of this action prior to Health Services calling the Department.